dattatele/data-buddy/README.md

 # Data-Warp

 `Data-Warp` is a powerful Python library that simplifies working with data files across various formats and storage locations.
 At its core is the FileConnector module, a universal connector designed to streamline data ingestion from multiple sources with minimal configuration.

+A one-stop-shop for all data operations, connectors, orchestration, transformation, ELT, monitoring, dashboards, and reporting for data engineers.

 ## Key Features

 - Multiple File Formats: Native support for CSV, JSON, Parquet, Excel, and extensible to other formats